PlatenPrime/btw-wh-server/src/modules/blocks/BLOCKS_FRONTEND_DOCUMENTATION.md

 **Important Notes:**
 - All zones associated with this block will have their `block` and `order` fields unset
-- All zone sectors are automatically recalculated after deletion
+- Sectors are **NOT** automatically recalculated after deletion
+- Use `/recalculate-zones-sectors` endpoint to recalculate sectors after deletion if needed

 **Status Codes:**
 - `200`: Block deleted successfully